Gab Bags List

 The Viscount's Daughter - Phyllis Hall Haislip

 Like Eleanor of Aquitaine and Empress Matilda of England, Ermengarde of Narbonne was a woman who exercised her rightful power despite the men who opposed her.
 When her father was killed in battle, the five year-old Ermengarde became a political pawn in the divided region, but chose her own dangerous path.
 Williamsburg author and historian Phyllis Hall Haislip brings the courageous and headstrong young woman to life in this first volume of a trilogy.
-(Given by the Counselors Close Book Group.)
-325 p.
+(325 pages; 12 copies.
+Given by the Counselors Close Book Group.)

 A Very Long Engagement – Sebastien Japrisot

 What really happened in front of the trench called Bingo Crepuscule?
 In January 1917, five French soldiers were tossed, arms bound, over the parapet, sentenced to death for self-mutilation.
 One, the fisherman Manech, left behind a willful and spoiled fiancée, Mathilde, who is determined to dig at all costs against the wall of official lies, misremembered events, and deliberate concealment to find out what happened to her lover.
 Years of investigation, questions and personal heartache lead Matti to the answer – but is it the one she wants?
 Andrew explains his view of the book on the Library blog.
 (327 pages; 12 copies)